The Center for Arts in Natick: Awards and Grants

 In 2009 CNNMoney.com named Natick, Massachusetts #8 in its list of Best Places for a Healthy Retirement, citing The Center for Arts in Natick and Natick Mall as key amenities.

-Natick Center in Natick, Massachusetts was awarded the designation of Cultural District by the Commonwealth of Massachusetts in 2012.
+Natick Center in Natick, Massachusetts, was awarded the designation of Cultural District by the Commonwealth of Massachusetts in 2012.
 TCAN and the Morse Institute Library were recognized as the cultural anchors of the District.

+Executive Director David Lavalley was recognized by Middlesex Savings Charitable Foundation with its 2024 John R. Heerwagen Award for Nonprofit Leadership.
+Established in 2016, the John R. Heerwagen Award commends a nonprofit leader whose contributions have significantly enhanced the well-being of community residents within the Foundation's community.

 Other Facts of Interest

 The hose drying tower of the firehouse was originally used to hang canvas fire hoses after use, slowing the deterioration caused if the hoses were not dried thoroughly.
 The tower is now topped by a replica of the original cupola, designed and constructed in 2006 entirely by a group of volunteers led by Ken Soderholm and Jay Ball.
 The cupola was built from materials donated by local businesses.

 Several performing artists have released recordings of live performances at TCAN.
 These include the following recordings: